-A study has looked at birthing outcomes of 323 women who used castor oil as part of an attempt to induce their labour, with interesting results.
+A study has looked at birthing outcomes of 323 women who used castor oil for labour induction, or at least as part of an attempt to induce their labour, with interesting results.
 The study was carried out in the US where, in contrast to countries like the UK, Australia and New Zealand, castor oil is quite commonly used or recommended by midwives and women as a way of inducing labour.

 Almost 91% of the women gave birth vaginally after this intervention, and the authors note that this is significantly higher than the national average.
 I applaud any attempt to look at alternative ways of helping women, because it is clear that the current system does not serve us well.
 But, as the authors themselves note, it is also important to understand that there are a number of things that this kind of study can’t tell us.
 This isn’t a randomised controlled trial, so we’ve got no way of comparing the women in this study to women who chose other paths, such as waiting for the onset of natural labour or opting for medical induction.
 We can’t know whether the outcomes were to do with the castor oil or some other factor, such as (for instance) the fact that the women were being cared for by nice midwives or that they lived in a particular part of the world.
 It is important to bear in mind that some of the women in this study also used other methods of induction, such as artificial rupture of membranes, so it is impossible to separate out and compare different methods.